MilesBHuff/Pokedex/README.md

 In general, I add [JSDoc](https://jsdoc.app) and miscellaneous explanatory comments where I think it to be helpful, and I leave these out where I do not think it helpful.
 Documentation *is* really important, but it's still possible to go overboard with it.
 As with all things, there's a balance to be had.
 I hope I've struck it.
 If I haven't, please let me know, and I'll add more documentation, no problem!

-Actionable comments are prefixed with one of the following tags:  `NOTE`, `TODO`, `FIXME`, `BUG`, `WARN`, `HACK`, `DEPRECATED`.
+Actionable comments are prefixed with one of the following tags:  `NOTE`, `TODO`, `FIXME`, `BUG`, `WARN`, `ERROR`, `HACK`, `DEPRECATED`.
 This makes it easy to distinguish them from un-actionable comments in the code, and it also makes it easy to find them with an app-wide search when there's time to work on tech debt.

 ### Design